 The plant attracts its critics because of certain side effects but there appear to be corresponding health ones too.

-Anxiety Reduction And Mood Improvement
+Kava And Mood Improvement

 Many plants which alter mood often come with a bad press.
 Kava kava is no exception and it may because of its similarities to cannabis.
 The plant produces sedation, changes in mood and a relaxing effect.
 There is some association with reducing anxiety and creating calmness.